lazorfuzz/liowebrtc/README.md

 ### Methods

-`createRoom(name, callback)` - emits the `create` event on the connection with `name` and (if provided) invokes `callback` on response
+`createRoom(name, callback)` - emits the `create` event and optionally invokes `callback` on response

-`joinRoom(name, callback)` - joins the conference in room `name`.
+`joinRoom(name, callback)` - joins the room `name`.
 Callback is invoked with `callback(err, roomDescription)` where `roomDescription` is yielded by the connection on the `join` event.
-See [signalmaster](https://github.com/andyet/signalmaster) for more details.
+See [signalmaster](https://github.com/andyet/signalmaster) for details about rooms.

-`startLocalVideo()` - starts the local media with the `media` options provided in the config passed to the constructor
+`startLocalVideo()` - starts the local video or audio streams with the `media` options provided in the config

-`testReadiness()` - tests that the connection is ready and that (if media is enabled) streams have started

-`mute()` - mutes the local audio stream for all peers (pauses sending audio)
+`mute()` - mutes the local audio stream to your peers (stops sending audio in the WebRTC audio channel)

-`unmute()` - unmutes local audio stream for all peers (resumes sending audio)
+`unmute()` - unmutes the audio stream to your peers (resumes sending audio in the WebRTC audio channel)

-`pauseVideo()` - pauses sending video to peers
+`pauseVideo()` - pauses the video stream to your peers (stops sending video in the WebRTC video channel)

-`resumeVideo()` - resumes sending video to all peers
+`resumeVideo()` - resumes the video stream to your peers (resumes sending video in the WebRTC video channel)

-`pause()` - pauses sending audio and video to all peers
+`pause()` - pauses both video and audio streams to your peers

-`resume()` - resumes sending audio and video to all peers
+`resume()` - resumes sending video and audio to your peers

-`sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling channel (websocket)
+`sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server

-- `string messageLabel` - The event label that be broadcasted via the signaling server
+- `string messageType` - The event label that be broadcasted via the signaling server
 - `object payload` - an arbitrary value or object to send to peers

-`sendDirectlyToAll(messageType, payload, channel)` - broadcasts a message to all peers in the room via a dataChannel
+`sendDirectlyToAll(messageType, payload, channel)` - broadcasts a message to all peers in the room via a data channel

 - `string messageType` - the event label that peers will listen for
-- `object payload` - an arbitrary value or object to send to peers
+- `object payload` - an arbitrary value or object
-- `string channel` - (optional) the label for the dataChannel to send on
+- `string channel` - (optional) the name of the data channel

 `shout(messageType, payload)` - broadcasts a message
 to all peers in the room via the default data channel
 - `string messageType` - A value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

-`whisper(peer, messageType, payload)` - sends a message to a single peer in the room
+`whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default data channel
 - `string messageType` - A value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

 `getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`

-`shareScreen(callback)` - initiates screen capture request to browser, then adds the stream to the conference
+`shareScreen(callback)` - initiates screen capture request to browser, then streams the video to peers in the room

 `getLocalScreen()` - returns the local screen stream